SoftwareAG/cumulocity-alarmapp/ios/README.md

 ## Build

-The `build-ios` GitHub workflow creates an unsigned `IPA` as well as an Xcode Archive.
+The `Build release candidate` GitHub workflow creates an unsigned `IPA` as well as an Xcode Archive.
 The `IPA` file can be uploaded to the App Store or deployed to devices using a Mobile-Device-Management (MDM) solution.

 The latest release can be found [here](https://github.com/SoftwareAG/cumulocity-alarmapp/releases/latest).